 When a student is awarded financial aid, the University of Iowa Office of Student Financial Aid (UI OSFA) will email the student instructing them to view their award notification on MyUI.
 When in MyUI, click on Financial Aid & Billing (at the top) then Award Notification.
 Be sure the correct session is selected, i.e., Fall 2017, Fall 2018.
 Students can create a MyUI guest account for their parents/guardians.

 If a student has not been notified of their award within three weeks of submitting their Free Application for Federal Student Aid (FAFSA), contact the Office of Student Financial Aid.
-Award notifications for the 2017-2018 academic year are available now.
-Award notifications for the 2018-2019 academic year will be available beginning mid-January 2018.

 The award notification lists the maximum eligibility for each of the funds offered based on the student's application information.
 Financial aid awards are subject to change based on federal and state regulations, institutional policy, program funding, financial need, student enrollment, and/or the student receiving assistance from other sources.

 If you are receiving other financial aid not listed on your award notification, when viewing your award notification in MyUI, click on the Report Additional Aid button.
 Federal financial aid regulations require that all financial aid and educational resources (i.e., awards, prizes) must fit within your financial need and/or cost of attendance.
 If the UI OSFA becomes aware of additional financial aid or other educational resources, the financial aid that was awarded by UI OSFA may be reduced or cancelled.

 View our cost of attendance web page for information on how the estimated cost is determined.
 The 2018-2019 Tuition & Fees and Housing & Meals rates provided are estimates as the Iowa Board of Regents has not yet approved rates for the 2018-2019 academic year.